|ALC carbon outcome||Furthering research and technology to advance low carbon|

 N/a - research and technology

-The international aviation industry has set itself tough targets to reduce its CO2 emissions and as a company that fuels more than 6,000 flights every day, BP is committed to helping our customers reach those goals.
+The international aviation industry has set itself tough targets to reduce its CO₂ emissions* and as a company that supplies 6.6 billion gallons of aviation fuel a year, BP is committed to helping our customers reach those goals.

 We have invested in a company called Fulcrum BioEnergy, which has developed a process to turn certain types of household waste, such as paper, textiles, wood, plastics and food products, into transport fuels, such as synthetic jet fuel.
 Proprietary catalyst gas-to-liquids technology licensed by BP and our partner Johnson Matthey plays a key role in this process.

 The first Fulcrum facility is currently being constructed in Nevada and the company has announced a second facility to be built in Indiana.
-The Nevada plant is expected to convert around 175,000 tonnes of household waste into approximately 11 million gallons of fuel every year – the equivalent of more than 180 return flights between London and New York.
+The Nevada plant is expected to convert around 175,000 tonnes of household waste into approximately 11 million gallons of fuel every year.